SunnySuite/Sunny.jl/docs/src/index.md

-# Overview
+# A toolkit for atomic scale magnetism

-[Sunny](https://github.com/SunnySuite/Sunny.jl/) is a Julia package for modeling atomic-scale magnetism.
-It provides powerful tools to study equilibrium and non-equilibrium magnetic phenomena.
-In particular, it allows estimation of dynamical structure factor intensities, $\mathcal{S}(𝐪,ω)$, to support quantitative modeling of experimental scattering data.
+[Sunny](https://github.com/SunnySuite/Sunny.jl/) provides powerful tools to study equilibrium and non-equilibrium magnetic phenomena.
+In particular, it allows estimation of dynamical structure factor intensities,
+$\mathcal{S}(𝐪,ω)$, to support quantitative modeling of experimental scattering data.

 ## Start with the examples